 The TIP is a programming document that identifies the timing and funding of all highway, bridge, transit, bicycle, and pedestrian transportation projects scheduled for implementation in the MPO planning area over a six-year period using federal transportation funds.
-According to federal regulations governing transportation planning, the transportation improvement program is to be a staged multiyear program of transportation improvement projects that "shall cover a period of not less than three years and be consistent with the urban area transportation plan."
+According to federal regulations governing transportation planning (SAFETEA-LU), the transportation improvement program is to be a staged multiyear program of transportation improvement projects that "shall cover a period of not less than four years and be consistent with the urban area transportation plan."

 The TIP is directly related to the City and County's Capital Improvement Programs and is prepared in conjunction with the Lincoln CIP each year.
 The TIP identifies funding amounts by source of funding, jurisdictional responsibility, type of project, and year of funding for these projects.
-This program includes "Priority Year" projects which is a listing of projects to be carried out within the first three years of the program, FYs 2006, 2007 and 2008.
+This program includes "Priority Year" projects which are a listing of projects to be carried out within the first three years of the program, FYs 2007, 2008 and 2009.
 The "Outyear" projects listed in this program are for informational purposes to show the programming intent for future years.

 The TIP reflects the priorities and direction of the region and its state and federal partners in the transportation planning process.
 The TIP and the projects it contains must be consistent with the goals and objectives identified in the current Long-Range Transportation Plan for Lincoln and Lancaster County.
 The TIP is part of the MPO's effort to establish and maintain the planning process required by the federal government as a condition for receipt of federal transportation funding.
 The TIP development process requires only projects eligible for federal aid.
 However, the TIP document may include, for informational purposes, non-federally funded projects occurring in this region.
-The federal government requires that the TIP be updated and adopted by the local MPO at least every two years.
+The federal new government regulations require the TIP to be updated and adopted by the local MPO at least every four years.